RoyallDesigns/closest_robot_service/README.md

 ## Closest Robot Service
-This microservice calculates which robot should transport a pallet from point A to point B based on which robot is the closest and has the most battery left (if there are multiple in the proximity of the load's location).
-This service uses an underlying [REST](https://www.w3.org/2001/sw/wiki/REST) endpoint in order to create a simplified robot routing REST service.
+This microservice calculates which robot should transport a pallet (or load) from point A to point B based on which robot is the closest and has the most battery left (if there are multiple in the proximity of the load's location).
+This service uses an underlying [REST](https://www.w3.org/2001/sw/wiki/REST) endpoint in order to help create a simplified robot routing REST service.

 This endpoint accepts a `POST`-ed payload that contains a load entity which needs to be moved, including its identifier and its current cartesian coordinates.
-This endpoint then returns the the robot that is best to transport the load based on which one is closest to the load's location.
+This endpoint then returns the robot that is best to transport the load based on which one is closest to the load's location.
 However, if there is more than one robot within 10 distance units of the load, this service returns the robot with the most battery remaining.